Plan to release Fukushima water into Pacific provokes furious reaction | DW | 20.10.2020

 Environmental groups have reacted furiously to reports that the Japanese government is set to approve plans to dump more than 1 million tons of highly radioactive water stored at the Fukushima nuclear plant into the Pacific Ocean, with their concerns shared by the governments of neighboring countries and people living in northeastern Japan.

-A government panel set up to determine the best way of disposing the radioactively contaminated water is due to announce its decision by the end of the month.
+A government panel set up to determine the best way of disposing the radioactively contaminated water is scheduled to announce its decision by the end of the month.

-In reports leaked to Japanese media, it has been claimed that the panel will recommend releasing the approximately 1.23 million tons of water currently stored in tanks in the grounds of the nuclear plant.
+According to reports leaked to Japanese media, the panel will recommend releasing the approximately 1.23 million tons of water currently stored in tanks in the grounds of the nuclear plant.

 The alternatives that have been considered are to evaporate the water into the atmosphere or to mix it into concrete and store it underground.